 Trail Description: From China Poot Lake Campsite, this popular trail circles Poot Peak and climbs the 2600-foot summit.

-The North Route(1.9 mile) climbs after the Wosnesenski River Trail junction.
+The North Route(1.1 mile) climbs from the Wosnesenski River Trail, 0.4 miles from the bridge at China Poot Lake.
 The steep, slick, unmaintained route climbs rapidly through the spruce forest, alders, and loose scree slopes.

 The Summit Spur(1.1 miles from trailhead) leads to the peak, climbing very steeply for the next 0.2 miles to a rocky bench, or "Lower Summit" (2100 feet).
 This is a good stop for those unprepared to summit.